What Is A Purlin In A Roof? (Everything You Need To Know)

 Step 4: Finishing And Inspection

 Add another column of purlins while cutting unnecessary protrusions down the horizontal line.
-Check once again to confirm that all purlins are fit to rafters and no nails are pointing up.
+Check once again to confirm that all purlins are fit to the rafters and that no nails are pointing up.

 Note that you are not supposed to weld any part of the roof that contains purlins.
 Welding produces a lot of heat which affects purlins from functioning correctly and should be avoided.
 Welding removes the coating on the purlins, which considerably reduces your roof’s durability and lifespan.